TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

 - Emotional Intelligence

+- Where Research Begins
+    - Introduction
+        - Self-Centered Research
+        - Introversion, First.
+Extroversion Second

+    - Become a Self-Centered Researcher
+        - Questions
+        - What's Your Problem?
+        - Designing a Project that Works

+    - Get Over Yourself
+        - How to Find Your Problem Collective
+        - How to Navigate Your Field
+        - How to Begin

+    - What's Next in Your Research Journey?

 - The Craft of Research

-- Where Research Begins